briefnotion/RasFLED/README.md

 ## Getting Started
+The library included within this build is from https://github.com/wryan67/neopixel_rpi_lib.
+I don't know if he is the original creator.
+To keep the code seperate, I put his code in a sub direcory of my source directory.
+I modified his cmake.txt file to work with my compile.
 Its probably best to go to the wiki first, considering its may be more up to date.
 * [RasFLED wiki](https://github.com/briefnotion/RasFled/wiki)